7 seasons available

 Guest judges Lily Tomlin and Alessandra Torressani.

-The contestants go head to head with guest judges.
+The contestants go head-to-head with guest judges.

 The contestants are asked to produce two morning news shows.